 The Board will officially notify you by mail once you pass the FG Exam.
 If you have already provided the Board with an official (sealed, sent directly from the institution) copy of your final transcript(s) showing all the required education, the Board will include your Geologist-in-Training (GIT) number with your notification.
 If you sat early for the FG exam, note that the Board will not issue a GIT number until they receive official transcript(s) showing you have met the education requirements.

-Once you have your GIT number and the required experience, you can apply to sit for the PG exams.
+Once you have your GIT number and the required experience, you can apply to sit for the PG exam.

 Once you pass the PG exam, you will be instructed by mail how to apply for your license.
 The license fee is $120.